Associate Degree of Nursing (ADN)

 With over 50 years of nursing education experience, our program is designed to help you develop the knowledge and skills to provide high quality nursing care.

 Offered in a hybrid format, this 16-month program caters to the non-traditional student.
-Classes and clinical are held every other weekend (Friday, Saturday and Sunday) and online throughout the week and on off weekends.
+Classes and clinical are held every other weekend (Friday, Saturday and Sunday) with online course work throughout the week.

 Student cohorts accepted three times a year (fall, spring and summer).